-Office managers organise and supervise all of the administrative activities that facilitate the smooth running of an office.
+Office managers are responsible for organising all of the administrative activities that facilitate the smooth running of an office.

 Although the work of an office manager differs greatly across organisations, they all have the responsibility for ensuring that their office runs efficiently.
-Job titles vary and office managers are often called office administrators, especially at more junior levels.
+Job titles vary and office managers typically enter at office administrator level and work their way up with experience.

 Typical work activities